 To truly grasp the LCM, let's break down the key terms:

 - Multiple: A multiple of a number is the result of multiplying that number by any whole number.
-For example, multiples of 6 are 6, 12, 18, 24, 30, and so on.
+To give you an idea, multiples of 6 are 6, 12, 18, 24, 30, and so on.

 - Common Multiple: A common multiple of two or more numbers is a number that is a multiple of each of them.
-For instance, common multiples of 6 and 9 include 18, 36, 54, and so on.
+To give you an idea, common multiples of 6 and 9 include 18, 36, 54, and so on.

 - Least Common Multiple (LCM): The smallest of the common multiples.
 In the case of 6 and 9, the LCM is 18 because it's the smallest number that both 6 and 9 divide into evenly.